glumpy/glumpy/doc/tutorial/cube-ugly.rst

 Rendering a cube
 ================

-We already have all the pieces needed to render a 3D scene but we need to do the mathematics.
+We already have all the pieces needed to render a 3D scene but we need first to do the maths.

 Projection matrix